-Since 2000, the Faculty has added a B.A. in Psychology; an application for authorization by the Ministry of Education to offer an M.A. in Psychology has been submitted.
+Since 2000, the Faculty has added a B.A. in Psychology; an application for authorization by the Ministry of Education to offer an M.A. in Educational Psychology was approved in 2008.

-Today, in addition to offering General Education courses and a large variety of elective courses, the Faculty of Humanities offers 8 undergraduate degrees and 6 M.A. programs.
+Today, in addition to offering General Education courses and a large variety of elective courses, the Faculty of Humanities offers 8 undergraduate degrees and 7 M.A. programs.
 It also offers Teaching Diplomas and Certificates and welcomes a large number of Intensive English students each semester.